guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365 (general) there are much more lines and characters on the screen compared to the corresponding screens in Google Workspace.
 I think Google had one big goal: Reduce cognitive load.
 I think Microsoft had a different goal.
 Maybe "Make all features of our native desktop applications avaiable via the browser".
 But my background is different.
 I don't need all these features which the desktop version of MS-Word has.

+In o365 (Word) the screen is flickering during the first seconds.
+The [Cumulative Layout Shift](https://web.dev/cls-web-tooling/) could be improved.

 Office 365 is usable, but if I could choose, I would use the easier to use solution from Google.

 # Where Microsoft is better